 What is Co-housing?
 More information on this idea can be found at the Cohousing Development Corporation (a private consulting company) or Groundswell Cohousing, or the Canadian Cohousing Network, which was formed in 1992 in British Columbia, Canada.
 It is a registered non-profit organization that promotes the creation of cohousing communities as a model for sustainable development by raising public awareness about cohousing and by bringing people together to form communities,

 There are eight cohousing projects in BC.
-One of the earliest projects is the The Yarrow Ecovillage The Yarrow Ecovillage was set up to (taken from the website BC ideas: Solutions for Stronger Communities) and written by Vivian Vaillant in 2012.
+One of the earliest projects is The Yarrow Ecovillage The Yarrow Ecovillage was set up to (taken from the website BC Ideas: Solutions for Stronger Communities) and written by Vivian Vaillant in 2012.

 She states that the project tackles the issue of isolation and need for'belonging' by taking a multi-faceted approach to land use.
 Some of the specific gaps and issues identified and engaged by this project are: (1) the scarcity of affordable housing in British Columbia that is also environmentally sustainable; (2) the negative environmental impacts of chemical farming and the relative lack of support for organic practices; (3) the lack of alternatives to nursing homes for seniors and the growing crisis of an aging population; (4) the reluctance of children to play outside in their neighbourhoods and the resulting issues of childhood health and social problems.
 Our project addresses all of these problems in a way that doesn't try to isolate any one problem from another.
 A holistic approach.